the-teachingRSE-project/competencies/competencies.md

 The relationship between initial state, inputs and final state of a computer simulation is "epistemically opaque" ( https://doi.org/10.1093/0195158709.001.0001 , Humphrey2004 ), in that not every step of the process is directly observable.
-The current trend of an increasing application of computationally irreducible systems, such as those based artificial neural networks, further exacerbates this inherent limitation of explainablility.
+The current trend of an increasing application of computationally irreducible systems, such as those based artificial neural networks, further exacerbates this inherent limitation of explainability.
-An RSE usually takes a pivotal role in assessing this adequacy for purpose of a model as well as in characterizing and communicating the domain of its legitimate application and its limits of interpretability.
+An RSE usually takes a pivotal role in assessing this adequacy for purpose of a model as well as in characterising and communicating the domain of its legitimate application and its limits of interpretability.
 This role, together with the enormous reliance on modelling and simulation of scientific results
 as well as real-world decision-making